 ~ Dr. Viktor Frankl

-I will never sugarcoat it…having a natural unmedicated birth is painful.
+I will never sugarcoat it...having an unmediated, physiological birth can often be quite painful.
+Yup, I said it...painful.
 That said, no woman should ever suffer from the pain of childbirth.
 Pain and suffering are often thought of as synonymous, but they’re not.
 There are distinct differences between pain and suffering -especially in childbirth.
 Basically, pain may or may not cause suffering.